Academic writing

 JOURNAL ARTICLES

-Consuming Africa: safari aesthetics in the Johannesburg beauty industry‘.
-Consumption, Markets and Culture.
-Published online 11 June 2021
+Consuming Africa: Safari aesthetics in the Johannesburg beauty industry.
+Consumption, Markets and Culture, 25.1 (2022).

-Expat anxieties: Risk and safety in Cape Town, South Africa and Santiago de Chile‘.
-European Journal of Cultural Studies.
-Published online 2 June 2021
+Expat anxieties: Risk and safety in Cape Town, South Africa and Santiago de Chile.
+European Journal of Cultural Studies, 25.2 (2021).

 With Candy Sithole.
-‘Mother, cousins, sisters, friends: Black South African relations in Date My Family.’
+Mothers, cousins, sisters, friends: Black South African relations in Date My Family.
 Journal of Critical Diversity Studies.
 2.2 (2019).

 BOOK CHAPTERS